rosacker/Telematics-Machine-Vision-Writeup/Docs/Models/Weather-Detection.md

 ### Model Interpretation

-Below is an example image from each class where the model was highly confident in the correct label.
+Below is an example image from each class where the model correctly labeled the image.
 When reading these images, a blue region means that it contributed to the confidence, and a red region means it detracted from the confidence.

-WIP - Clear day photo seems wrong

 + [Clear Day](images/weather-clear-shap.jpeg)
 + [Partly Cloudy](images/weather-partlycloudy-shap.jpeg)